abhiwand/atk/python/intelanalytics/doc/source/ds_mlal_apl.rst

     Average Path Length (APL)
     = =======================

-    The average path length algorithm calculates the average path length from a vertex to any other vertices.
+    The :term:`average path length` algorithm calculates the average path length from a vertex to any other vertices.

         Parameters
         - --------